Skip to main content

 Complete Your LLC Publication Requirement — Fast, Affordable, Guaranteed Compliant

-Staten Island LLC Publication Costs: What You'll Pay
+Staten Island LLC Publication Costs: Richmond County Guide

-Staten Island (Richmond County) LLC publication typically costs $575 to $950+, making it the most affordable of the five NYC boroughs for LLC publication.
-Add the $50 state filing fee, and you're looking at $625 to $1,000+ total to complete your publication requirement.
+Staten Island (Richmond County) LLC publication typically costs $900-$1,200+, making it the most affordable of the five NYC boroughs.
+Add the $50 Certificate of Publication filing fee, and you're looking at $950-$1,250+ total.
+Staten Island operates in its own 13th Judicial District (separate from Brooklyn since 2009), and the Richmond County Clerk assigns designated newspapers from an approved list.

 Staten Island LLC Publication Cost Breakdown